ZhangxinruBIT/MoME/README.md

 ```
 Additionally, since we have made significant changes to the third-party library named  **dynamic_network_architectures**, after executing the installation command, please manually replace the  **dynamic_network_architectures** under your MoME virtual environment.
 The path will be something like **/vol/biomedic3/xz2223/anaconda3/envs/MoME/lib/python3.9/site-packages/dynamic_network_architectures**.

-# Usage
+# Usage Preparation

 **Data Preprocessing**

+We perform affine registration, skull stripping, and brain imaging cropping, along with their respective annotations.
+The following command can be executed after you convert the dataset to the format required by [nnU-NetV2](https://github.com/MIC-DKFZ/nnUNet.git).
 ```
 cd MoME/Codes_prepro
-python one-step.py -dataset_path -ss #if the brain images in your dataset are with skull, please set the -ss, otherwise omit.
+python one-step.py -dataset_path -ss #If the brain images in your dataset include the skull, please include the `-ss` flag; otherwise, omit it.
 ```
 **Datasplit**